ldwilker10/predicting_obesity/README.md

 ### Best Performing Model/ Model 2:

-The Best Model had the.
+The best model of the adjusted/tuned nerual network model had an architecture made of multiple dense layers with adjustments made to the learning rate, number of filters, class balance, batch size and number of epochs.
+Learning rate was adjust to 0.001 and batch size was equal to 50 with total epochs being 5.
+The Best Model had a test accuracy of 0.7006 and test recall of 0.9324, which indicates that out of all of the individuals with obesity, the model correctly labeled ~93.24% of the individuals that actually.
+Performance with test recall and test accuracy were improved compared to baseline, however f1 score was slightly lower.

+With the best performing model (tuned neural network) the scores were:

+- Model's Accuracy Score: 0.7005801200866699
+- Model's F1 Score: 0.6671204566955566
+- Model's Recall Score: 0.9323569536209106

 ## Evaluation

-Evaluation
-The Best Model is the ideal model to choose here because it performs better at correctly classifying/ predicting individuals as shown by the slight improvement in test accuracy, test recall, and f1-score.
+The adjusted/tuned neural network model is the ideal model to choose here because it performs better at correctly classifying/ predicting individuals as shown by the slight improvement in test accuracy, test recall, and f1-score.
 While this model is higher with recall and correctly identifying those with obesity, there is the chance for more false positive results (individuals being classified as having obesity who in fact do not).
 This is more ideal because we would rather correctly identify positive cases than to not identify someone with obesity because interventions or recommendations that are usually geared towards addressing obesity are generally good recommendations for anyone to partake in or be aware of for health in general.

 ![image](link)